When you’re looking for work, you’re marketing a product to potential employers—and that product is you.

 - Be clear.
 Put the most important qualifications or information first.
 Organize the information in an easy-to-follow order.
 Use headings in your resumés.

 - Make it easy to read.
 Use plenty of white space, bulleted lists and standard fonts between 10 and 14 points.

 - Be professional.
 Use a friendly but business-like tone.
-Do not use text-message language, online acronyms, such as TTFN or LOL, or emoticons (typed symbols such as smiley faces).
+Do not use text-message language or, online acronyms, such as TTFN or LOL.
+Do not use emoticons (typed symbols such as smiley faces).